 Ideas to help you reduce your home’s energy use, such as using a programmable thermostat

-Minnesota residents can also obtain an application or receive assistance with finding your local service provider by contacting the Commerce Energy Information line at 1-800-657-3710 or firstname.lastname@example.org.
+Minnesota residents can obtain an application by contacting the local service provider in their area or by accessing it online (see below).
+To receive assistance with finding your local service provider, contact the Commerce Energy Information Center at 1-800-657-3710 or firstname.lastname@example.org.

-You will need to complete a joint application for Energy Assistance/Weatherization Assistance and mail it to your local service provider.
+You will need to complete a joint application for Energy Assistance and Weatherization Assistance and mail it to your local service provider.